SDG17: Partnerships for the Goals

 The Institute for Social Innovation and Impact contributed a chapter on Transformative Outcomes: The Use of Social Impact Measurement to the ‘Encyclopaedia of the UN Sustainable Development Goals’, identifying how impact measurement can be used to further the SDG agenda and promote best practice (SDG16: Peace, Justice and Strong Institutions).
 Research by the Institute for Creative Leather Technologies with the Confederation of National Associations of Tanners and Dressers of the European Community (COTANCE) and European Commission, utilised ICLT’s internationally renowned expertise and reputation to better understand the Health and Safety (H&S) and sustainability risks along the leather value chain and how they are managed in tanneries.
 This research was reported to the European Commission to inform policy development and dialogue in this area as part of their Social Dialogue programme (SDG12: Responsible Consumption and Production).

 The University runs an active student volunteering programme that is built around it’s Ashoka Changemaker Certificate programme.
 This has led to 92,935 student volunteering hours in support of society over the last three years, whilst over 400 health students supported the UK National Health Service through extended clinical placements during the Covid-19 pandemic (SDG3: Good Health and Wellbeing).
-Our students and staff also deliver impact aligned with the SDGs across the world, including in: Bosnia, Cambodia, Canada, India, Italy, Malawi, and Uganda, (see our Global Impact page for further information).
+Our students and staff also deliver impact aligned with the SDGs across the world, including in: Bosnia, Cambodia, Canada, India, Italy, Malawi, and Uganda.
 All of this work is supported by the University’s Student Union, which has established a Sustainability Policy that recently led to it being awarded an Excellent Green Impact Award at the National Union of Students Awards, the top award nationally for student sustainability work.

 The University also has numerous research partnerships established with NGOs locally, nationally and globally to drive collaboration around the SDGs, with Memorandums of Understanding underpinning these.
 Locally, these MOUs have been established with (SDG3: Good Health and Wellbeing): Northampton Country Cricket Club; Northamptonshire Football Association; Northampton Swimming Club; Northamptonshire Sport; and Northampton Swimming Club.
 The University has also locally support the Social Enterprise Town consortia of NGOs in Northampton in its work to build a vibrant and sustainable social enterprise ecosystem in the town (SDG11: Sustainable Cities and Communities).
 We also support through our Faculty of Health, Education and Society a variety of initiatives including: a partnership with Northampton General Hospital to provide an MSc on Patient Safety and Quality Improvement that was given an Outstanding Practice Rating by the Care Quality Commission (SDG3: Good Health and Wellbeing).
 A partnership has also been formed with Oxford University Hospitals delivering 6 PgCerts to upskill staff and improve patient outcomes (SDG3: Good Health and Wellbeing).